nevermore3d/StealthMax/Docs/BPM/BPM_Electronics_Preparation.md

 # Back Panel Mount (BPM) Smart Electronics Preparation

 These are instructions for the StealthMax (300) Smart Back Panel Mount (BPM).
+The majority of this part is borrowed from the DOPM documentation but with replaced images for continuity.

 ## Parts Required